Jacqueline Wiles

 Jacqueline Wiles (born July 13, 1992), known as Jackie, is an American World Cup alpine ski racer.
 Born in Portland, Oregon, she specializes in the speed events of downhill and super-G.

 A graduate of Canby High School, Wiles made her World Cup debut in November 2013 and gained her first podium in January 2017 in downhill at Altenmarkt-Zauchensee.
-She has competed for the U.S. in two Winter Olympics (2014, 2022), and three World Championships.
+She has competed for the U.S. in three Winter Olympics (2014, 2022, 2026), and four World Championships.